tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Barbed Arrow of Disruption

+An enemy hit with this arrow stops counting as an ally to its allies, so it cannot benefit from group abilities, bard songs and similar abilities.
+A hard save (16+) at the end of your turn ends this disruption.

+---

 #### Bitter

 A target struck by one of these barbed missiles takes a -2 penalty to all saves until the end of their next turn.